stevencombs/retrocombs.github.io/_drafts/2020-11-15-plus4-chapter6-beginning-basic.md

 `10, 15, 20, 25, 30`

-A negative STEP value will allow the counter to count backward.
-To increment by a value of -5, the `FOR` line would like like the one shown below:
+A negative STEP value allows the counter to count backward.
+To increment by a value of -5, the `FOR` line will look like the one below:

 ```basic
 20 FOR J= 30 TO 10 STEP -5